Petroleo Brasileiro S.A. - Petrobras (PBR) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Petroleo Brasileiro S.A. – Petrobras (PBR) is $13.54, which is $3.99 above the current market price.
-The public float for PBR is 4.20B, and currently, short sellers hold a 0.71% ratio of that floaft.
-The average trading volume of PBR on March 16, 2023 was 24.41M shares.
+The average price point forecasted by analysts for Petroleo Brasileiro S.A. – Petrobras (PBR) is $13.54, which is $3.9 above the current market price.
+The public float for PBR is 4.20B, and currently, short sellers hold a 0.71% ratio of that float.
+The average trading volume of PBR on March 20, 2023 was 24.34M shares.

 PBR’s Market Performance

-PBR’s stock has seen a -10.33% decrease for the week, with a -14.88% drop in the past month and a -2.37% fall in the past quarter.
-The volatility ratio for the week is 4.46%, and the volatility levels for the past 30 days are at 3.70% for Petroleo Brasileiro S.A. – Petrobras The simple moving average for the last 20 days is -10.93% for PBR stock, with a simple moving average of -18.14% for the last 200 days.
+PBR’s stock has seen a -8.18% decrease for the week, with a -14.03% drop in the past month and a 9.30% gain in the past quarter.
+The volatility ratio for the week is 3.88%, and the volatility levels for the past 30 days are at 3.76% for Petroleo Brasileiro S.A. – Petrobras The simple moving average for the last 20 days is -9.47% for PBR stock, with a simple moving average of -17.26% for the last 200 days.

 Analysts’ Opinion of PBR